 If your home or business is broken into, always file a police report and file your claim with the insurance company as soon as possible.

-Flood damage or damage from surface waters are typically not covered under standard homeowner or commercial property insurance policies.
+Flood damage or damage from surface waters is typically not covered under standard homeowner or commercial property insurance policies.
 However, homeowners, businesses, and commercial property owners can purchase a separate policy for flood insurance.

 If a sudden or unforeseen problem causes water damage to your property, you may file a claim and take immediate action to protect the property from further damages.